 By the standard convergence lemma for Jacquet integrals \cite[\S10.1.2]{MR1170566} and the compactness of $\mathfrak{X}^e(A)$, the double integral

 converges absolutely, hence rearranges to the identity

 where we set

 Using the Casselman--Shalika formula \eqref{eq:wf0chi-psi1-casselman-shalika} and the definition of the basic vector, we see that $W_s^0$ satisfies the normalization $W_s^0(1) = 1$.
 Thus $W_s^0$ is the normalized spherical Whittaker function for the parameter $s$.
-The Shintani formula \cite{MR407208} for $W_s^0(m)$ then reads
+Moreover (see Example~\ref{example:cuhi8y36c4}), we have

 where for $\lambda \in \mathbb{Z}^n$, we define $S_\lambda := 0$ unless $\lambda$ is dominant, in which case $S_\lambda$ is the corresponding Schur polynomial, given for $z = (z_1,\dotsc,z_n) \in (\mathbb{C}^\times)^n$ by